agentplexus/stats-agent-team/presentation.md

 ---

 <!--
 One subtle but important challenge was number formatting.
-JSON doesn't allow commas in numbers.
-But LLMs love to format numbers like humans do - with commas.
+J S O N doesn't allow commas in numbers.
+But L L Ms love to format numbers like humans do, with commas.
 This caused silent parsing failures until we fixed the prompts.
+[PAUSE:1500]
+This was one of those bugs that took way too long to find.
+The L L M would return what looked like perfectly valid J S O N. The structure was right, all the fields were there, but our J S O N parser would fail with a cryptic error.
+When we finally inspected the raw L L M output carefully, we found the issue: numbers like two thousand five hundred thirty seven were being written as two comma five three seven.
+To humans, that's correct formatting.
+But in J S O N, numbers cannot have commas.
+It's syntactically invalid.
+The L L M was being helpful by formatting numbers the way humans expect, but breaking the J S O N spec.
+The fix was to add very explicit instructions in the prompt: the value field must be a plain number with no commas.
+We even gave examples.
+After that, no more parsing errors.
+This taught us that L L Ms need very explicit formatting instructions, especially for structured output.
 [PAUSE:2500]
 -->